Projection methods for Neural Field equations: Conclusions

 We have shown that projection methods in use for Fredholm integral equations can be employed successfully in time-dependent neural field equations.
 As in the stationary theory, convergence properties of the projector determine the convergence rate of the scheme, and guide the choice of quadrature rules in discrete methods.

 The theory presented here is applicable to generic domains in $\mathbb{R}^d$, and we envisage that further extensions may lead to the adoption of projection schemes on realistic cortices.
 In particular, it seems straightforward to adapt the methods described here to the case of multiple neuronal populations.
 This requires the definition of the problem on a different Banach space with respect to the ones adopted here~\cite{Faugeras:2009gn}, and involves a bounded linear operator $L$ in place of the operator $-\id_\XSet$ which gives the linear part of \cref{eq:NF}.
 The adaptation seems to require the use of a uniformly continuous semigroup $e^{Lt}$ in place of $e^{-t}$, used in this paper.
 In addition, with suitable modifications, we envisage that projection methods can be used for neural fields of new generation which have a different nonlocal evolution equation, but have already been simulated with collocation or Galerkin schemes~\cite{byrne2019next,schmidt2020bumps}.

 It may also be possible to extend the projection method characterisation to neural fields with delays for which discrete Galerkin methods exist~\cite{polner2017}.
+When delays are present, the initial Cauchy problem \cref{eq:Cauchy} with $t_0=0$, for instance, is replaced by a functional equation in $C([-\tau,0],\XSet)$~\cite{visserSpikingNeuronsBrain2013,Gils.2013,polner2017}, with $\tau$ being a maximal delay.
+A theory that blends projection methods and recent progress on sun-star calculus \cite{janssensClassAbstractDelay2019,janssensClassAbstractDelay2020} is unexplored, nontrivial, and relevant for applications.

 The adoption of projection methods on large scale problems continues to pose the challenge of evaluating right-hand sides with large and dense matrices.
 One direction that we are currently investigating is the adoption of multi-resolution bases \cite{Chen:2015vv}, which lead to fast methods for stationary problems, and can seemingly be ported to neural fields, thereby requiring only $O(n \log n)$ function evaluations.
 Also, we have not investigated in this paper the stability of timesteppers for neural fields, or a posteriori error bounds, which are important for spatial and temporal adaptation of the schemes.
 We hope that this article will stimulate the development of such techniques, and the rigorous study of numerical approximations for spatially-extended neuroscience problems.